 This isn’t a production version of the EXP 10 Speed 6 as some have reported, as the car’s size is comparable with the current Continental GT and in some of the shots you can make out a 2+2 seating arrangement.
-The EXP 10 Speed 6, if approved for production, will be a proper sports car with two seats only.
+The EXP 10 Speed 6, if approved for production, will be a proper sports car with only two seats.

 Underpinning the redesigned Continental GT is the Volkswagen Group’s MSB platform designed for large, rear- and all-wheel-drive cars with engines mounted up front.
 The platform made its debut in the 2017 Porsche Panamera.

-2018 Bentley Continental GT Convertible spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo
+2018 Bentley Continental GT spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 Porsche was in charge of development of the platform, which thanks to increased use of lightweight materials such as high-strength steel and aluminum in its construction should result in significant weight savings for the redesigned Continental GT.
 The platform will also end up in a redesigned Flying Spur.

 The redesigned Continental GT should make its debut soon.
-It will arrive on the market later in the year as a 2018 model.
+It will arrive on the market late this year or early next, as a 2018 model.
 Shortly after the arrival of the coupe, Bentley will launch a redesigned Continental GT Convertible.